GLOBAL MARKETS-Global stocks rise on US earnings, oil gains

 * Dollar down across the board on improving risk sentiment

-* Oil gains on decline in U.S. gasoline supplies (Updates prices; add graphics links)
+* Oil gains on decline in U.S. gasoline supplies (Adds opening of U.S. markets, changes dateline; previous LONDON)

 By Herbert Lash